 Well, fortunately for Apple, they control the hardware and software side of their products, and this means the sky is the limit.
 With a financially strong company and planned road map, I expect to see Apple increase their gains in the personal computer, music and cellular phone market.
 Where Apple needs to make a bigger push is in the enterprise systems to have a more well rounded product offering.
 With the introduction of enterprise level cell phone capabilities through the iPhone, Apple is starting its venture into this world.

 During the last 8 years, we have gotten to watch a company…led by Steve Jobs…bring itself back from ruin to a marketing superstar.
-With well thought out products and a killer marketing strategy, Apple seems to be unstoppable.
+With well thought out products and a killer marketing strategy with the best inbound marketing tools, Apple seems to be unstoppable.